commercelayer/commercelayer-cli-plugin-orders/README.md

 _See code: [src/commands/orders/unarchive.ts](https://github.com/commercelayer/commercelayer-cli-plugin-orders/blob/main/src/commands/orders/unarchive.ts)_

-## `cl-orders orders:update_taxes ID`
+### `cl-orders orders:update_taxes ID`

-Send this attribute if you want to force tax calculation for this order (a tax calculator must be associated to the order's market).
+Send this attribute if you want to force tax calculation for this order (a tax calculator must be associated to the order's market)..

 ```
 USAGE